HB9VQQ/WSPRBeacon/README.md

 - Same transmission schedule
 - Same Band coverage --> 80,40,20,15 and 10m

+Customized ready-to-use WSPR Transmitters covering the above mentioned Bands will be made available at a later stage of the Project.

 Focus Regions for such Beacons are:

 - Alaska
 - Australia